Coosanta17/Amalgam/README.md

 There is not much more I can write about in the concept section as the pack is barely complete.

-In a nutshell the pack is adding the main biomes from all the dimensions in vanilla Minecraft and amalgamating them together in one dimension.
-Each "amalgam dimension" will have one boss which will unlock a "sub-dimension", which I am still developing ideas for that.
+Basically the pack is adding the main biomes from all the dimensions in vanilla Minecraft and amalgamating them together in one dimension.
+There will be two amalgams, The End + Overworld (main one) and The Nether + Overworld (secondary after doing a bunch of stuff in the main one) plus several sub-dimensions for boss fights and loot.

 Development will be very slow because I have things to do and I can only work on it during the school holidays, which is why you should contribute to the project and make my life easier!